roysc/cosmos-sdk/client/v2/README.md

 ## AutoCLI

-:::note Synopsis
+::: note Synopsis
 This document details how to build CLI and REST interfaces for a module.
 Examples from various Cosmos SDK modules are included.
 :::

-:::note Pre-requisite Readings
+::: note Pre-requisite Readings

 * [CLI](https://docs.cosmos.network/main/core/cli)